jupyter/governance/conduct/conduct_enforcement.md

 * ...
 * Person Five bar@email

-The Jupyter Steering Council will approve the members of this committee, comprised of five members.
+The Jupyter Steering Council will approve the members of this five person committee.
 The members will be drawn from our entire community, and we intend that it *not* be only Steering Council members: anyone who is actively engaged with Jupyter can propose to join this committee (we'll explicitly solicit volunteers when short of five members).
 One member will be designated chair of the group and will be responsible for all reports back to the Steering Council.

 ## Enforcement guidelines and principles